AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 If they are not there, it is necessary to first register the user as a recipient in our PXE.

 First we need to get a hold of recipient's [complete address](#complete-address).
-Bellow are some ways how we could instantiate it after getting the information in a string form from a recipient:
+Below are some ways how we could instantiate it after getting the information in a string form from a recipient:

 #include_code instantiate-complete-address /yarn-project/circuits.js/src/structs/complete_address.test.ts rust